ZhenyingZhu/StudyNotes/EPI.markdown

 Min height of a tree is log2(n), prefect tree.
 Max height of a tree is n, skewed tree.

 #### 10.1
+Test if a binary tree is height-balanced
+- The height difference of left and right subtree is at most one.
+Recursive compute height, and return -1 if the subtree is not balance.
+T(n)=O(n), S(n)=O(h).

+Variant:
+- return tree height: same.
+- return a node if its left and right subtree have height difference more than k: same.

+#### 10.2
+Test if a binary tree is symmetric
+- Recursive check if the left subtree has the same right node as the right subtree left node, and vice visa.
+T(n)=O(n), S(n)=O(h).

+#### 10.3

 ## Notation, Language and Index
 ### Notation